SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 3.1a Chunk header types

 In SFe, there are different chunk header types that are used in the format.
+These correspond to different RIFF-type formats.
 Currently, there are two defined chunk header types:

 - 32-bit static
     - This is the same as legacy SF
+    - This corresponds to RIFF.
 - 64-bit static
     - RIFF is replaced with RF64
     - A ds64 chunk is added
     - To prevent loading by incompatible players, the `sfbk` fourcc is replaced with `sfen` (**SF**-**en**hanced)
+    - This corresponds to RIFF64.

 Future versions of SFe may define different chunk header types.
-In particular, we are planning on introducing a header type called "Dynamic", allowing scaling of chunk sizes beyond 64-bit while saving space for banks that don't use the full 64 bits (which is currently every bank).
+In particular, we are planning on introducing a header type called "Dynamic", which corresponds to RIFD, and allows scaling of chunk sizes beyond 64-bit while saving space for banks that don't use the full 64 bits (which is currently every bank).

 * * *